quangvu0702/git_tutorial/README.md

    - Create git account on https://github.com.
    - Create a new repository on git.
    - Download you repository to your local machine.
+   - (Option) Add public key to your git account - Git will not request you username add password every time you push or commit after you add your public key.

 2. First_commit:
    - Create new files.